curtpw/nRF5x-device-reverse-engineering/README.md

 NOTE: I will try to keep purchase links updated but one can only do so much.
 DuckDuckGo/Google search is your friend.
 I have worked with the X9 more than any other device and have placed X9 related files in the root of this repo.
 I am still in the process of hacking components for other listed devices, and you are of course welcome to contribute!

-X9 Pro nRF52832 Based Color Smartwatch
+X9 Pro nRF52832 Based Color Activity Tracker
 ------------

 ![X9_activity_tracker](misc/X9_commercial.jpg "X9 Smartwatch commercial image")